datascience-mobi-2023/topic02_team03/README.md

 ## How to use the repository for single mutations:

 #### Directory "single mutations" contains everything about single mutations.
+This is the important directory!

 -Single_mutants_final_overview_1_code.py: code behind the analysis of the first overview